VisionResearchLab/LSystem4Segmentation/README.md

 For help, contact Elijah Mickelson at the following email: elijah.mickelson@ucalgary.ca

-## Roadmap
-Future goals:
+## Future improvements
-- Create a new UI, because the previous UI was mostly scrapped after implementing schedule and instance segmentation features
+* Create a new UI to simply the user experience; the previous one was scrapped since changes were made to accommodate dataset creation scheduling and instance segmentation features.
-- Further tweak the geometry nodes setup to improve wheat realism and variety
+* Replicate the existing Unity project in Unreal Engine 5, potentially improving realism.

 ## Authors and acknowledgment
-Developer: Elijah Mickelson
+Developed by Elijah Mickelson (elijah.mickelson@ucalgary.ca).

-Special thanks to Hosein Beheshti and Dr. Farhad Maleki for the helpful advice in improving this program.
+Special thanks to Hosein Beheshtifard and Dr. Farhad Maleki for the support they provided in the development of this program.

-## Project status
-The project will be frequently improved upon until September 2024.